gvwilson/thirdbit/src/fiction/iffy/index.md

 That didn't mean the land was empty.
 Once a small brown-and-white hare bounded away from and disappeared into a burrow.
 There were shrews too,
-and once a few desiccated brown beads that Ignacio said were lynx scat.
+and once a few desiccated brown beads that Edson said were lynx scat.
 Transplanting the animals' ancestor from the other pole and nurturing an ecosystem that could sustain itself had taken a generation.